 The Pros and Cons of Dental Cements

 While I am sure most of us have our go-to dental cement (I am all for simplifying and streamlining things, too), it is good to revisit our choices from time and time and think about what cement we are picking, why, and the ramifications of our choices — choices that can affect outcomes not only when we are delivering restorations but also down the road.
-Those “down the road” consequences can include things like restorations coming loose, sensitivity, or even restoration failure.
+Those “down the road” consequences can include restorations coming loose, sensitivity, or even restoration failure.

 In this article, I will cover the pros and cons of the three main dental cement categories and some of the things to think about with each.
 Keep in mind, however, that there is no “magic” cement that can eliminate all the possible issues you may have from time to time, as many issues stem from other causes like improper isolation (moisture control), occlusion issues, or preparation design.
-While some cements can help make up for shortcomings in areas like these, they can’t fully overcome them.
+While some cements can help compensate for shortcomings in areas like these, they can’t fully overcome them.

 The Pros and Cons of the “Main Three” Dental Cements